foambubble/foam/readme.md

 Like the soapy suds it's named after, **Foam** is mostly air.

-1. The editing experience of **Foam** is powered by VS Code, enhanced by workspace settings that glue together recommended Code Extensions and preferences optimised for writing and navigating information.
+1. The editing experience of **Foam** is powered by VS Code, enhanced by workspace settings that glue together [[recommended-extensions]] and preferences optimised for writing and navigating information.
 2. To back up, collaborate on and share your content between devices, Foam pairs well with [GitHub](http://github.com/).
 3. To publish your content, you can set it up to publish to GitHub pages with zero code and zero config, or to any website hosting platform like [Netlify](http://netlify.com/) or [Vercel](vercel).

 > **Fun fact**: This documentation was researched, written and published using **Foam**.

-## Features

-**Foam** doesn't have features in the traditional sense.
-Out of the box, you have access to all features of VS Code and all the [[recommended-extensions]] you choose to install, but it's up to you to discover what you can do with it!

-**Foam** is currently about "10% ready" compared to all the features I've thought of, but I've only thought of ~1% of the features it could have, and I'm excited to learn from others.

-- Head over to [[recipes]] for some useful patterns and ideas
-- Check out [[roadmap]] to see what's in the plans

 ## Getting started